Shapboyz13/rssFeeder/README.md

 Hope you'll enjoy it,

-Comments, review and suggestion are always welcome on shashank17nov@gmail.com
+Comments, review, questions and suggestion are always welcome on shashank17nov@gmail.com